 ‘An introduction to debating for junior secondary students in Years 7 and 8.
 The program is designed to provide training in the basic skills and structure of debating whilst also giving students an opportunity to participate in three ‘friendly’ inter-school debates’.

-The Junior Secondary Program runs over four evenings in Terms 3/4 in various regions throughout Victoria.
-Exact dates will be supplied once these are advised.
+The Junior Secondary Program runs over four evenings in Terms 3/4 in multiple regions throughout Victoria.
+Dates and venues are found on Junior Secondary Program : Dates page.

 ‘Our focus is to make the competition as inclusive as possible, providing a welcoming but competitive environment for students to hone their skills and build their confidence.
 The competition is open for students in Years 9 to 12’.
 Dates and Draws linked from this site.
 Registration packs sent to schools.

 ‘A Debating Competition for students in Years 9 and 10.
 The topics will focus on contemporary issues in STEM [science, technology, engineering, and maths].
-This competition is an excellent opportunity for students to develop their knowledge and awareness of the current issues in STEM.
-Schools are guaranteed one team of up to 6 students’.
+This competition is an excellent opportunity for students.
 Held at University of Melbourne, Parkville Campus.

 ‘The Premier’s Debating Challenge is open to government schools throughout NSW, with age divisions for teams from Year 5 all the way up to Year 12.
 In addition, a number of other programs provide opportunities for exceptional debaters in different age groups’.
 See Specific details below.